Canonical Correspondence Analysis (CCA and partial CCA)

 Canonical correspondence analysis investigates the links between a contingency table and a set of variables.
 Run CCA in Excel using the XLSTAT software.

 What is Canonical Correspondence Analysis

-Canonical Correspondence Analysis (CCA) has been developed to allow ecologists to relate the abundance of species to environmental variables.
+Canonical Correspondence Analysis (CCA) has been developed to allow ecologists to relate the abundance of species to environmental variables with the assumption that relationships are gaussian.
 However, this method can be used in other domains.
 Geomarketing and demographic analyses should be able to take advantage of it.

 Canonical Correspondence Analysis allows obtaining a simultaneous representation of the sites, the objects, and the variables describing the sites in two or three dimensions that are optimal for a variance criterion.

 Let T1 be a contingency table corresponding to the counts on n sites of p objects.
 This table can be analyzed using Correspondence Analysis (CA) to obtain a simultaneous map of the sites and objects in two or three dimensions.

 Let T2 be a table that contains the measures recorded on the same n sites of corresponding to q quantitative and/or qualitative variables.